-Objective: The level of likely risk from exposure to a natural hazard is to be tolerable for the type, form, scale and duration of each development Acceptable Solution S Performance Criteria A1 P1 n area of risk shown on a forming part of this planning There is no performance criteria (a) a hazard risk as sessment must determine - to warrant insufficient increase in risk any specific hazard or protection measure; or for the type level of risk can be achieved e, form, scale and duration elopment; and to involve land management co the consent in v land must be pr agreement to b the land and pro to be managed assessment established need on another title for hazard onsistent with the objective, writing of the owner of that rovided to enter into a Part 5 e registered on the tile of oviding for the effected land in accordance with ons for hazard management
+The level of likely risk from exposure to a natural hazard is to be tolerable for the type, form, scale and duration of each development

+A1 If the site is within an area of risk shown on a natural hazard map forming part of this planning scheme - Performance Criteria P1 (a) a ha (i) there is an insufficient increase in risk to warrant any specific hazard reduction or protection measure; or (ii) a tolerable level of risk can be achieved for the type, form, scale and duration of the development; and (b) if a hazard risk assessment established need to involve land on another title for hazard management consistent with the objective, the consent in writing of the owner of that land must be provided to enter into a Part 5 agreement to be registered on the tile of the land and providing for the effected land to be managed in accordance with recommendations for hazard management and to involve land on another title for ard management consistent with the ective, the consent in writing of the her of that land must be provided to er into a Part 5 agreement to be istered on the tile of the land and viding for the effected land to be naged in accordance with
-Map E6.1 Landslide (Low) Hazard Map - LISTmap

-Note: This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.

-Map E6.2 Landslide (Medium) Hazard Map - LISTmap

-Note: This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.

-Map E6.3 Landslide (Medium Active) Hazard Map - LISTmap

-Note: This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.

-Map E6.4 Landslide (High) Hazard Map - LISTmap

-Note: This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.
+Map E6.1 Landslide (Low) Hazard Map - LISTmap - See link Note : This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.
+Please follow the interactive map link above and remove the overlay filter to display all overlays.
+Alternatively, all overlays can be viewed in the Overlay Map at the end of this Planning Scheme.
+Map E6.2 Landslide (Medium) Hazard Map - LISTmap - see link Note : This Landslide Hazard map has been filtered to show only the Hazard Class indicated for the Planning Scheme currently being viewed.
+Please follow the interactive map link above and remove the overlay filter to display all overlays.
+Alternatively, all overlays can be viewed in the Overlay Map at the end of this Planning Scheme.

-E7 Sign Code
+E7.0 Sign Code

-- E7.1.1 The purpose of this provision is to - (a) recognise signs are a legitimate and necessary development in rural, urban, and conservation settings for - - (i) providing advice, direction, and information to the travelling public; - (ii) protecting health and safety of people; - (iii) identifying the name, nature, purpose, or occupation of a building, area, or place; and - (iv) reasonable promotion of an activity, brand, event, idea, product, or service; - (b) manage the likely impact of a sign for - (i) function of control, navigation, safety and directional signs; - (ii) character of rural, urban, and conservation settings; and - (iii) convenience and safety of people and property
+- E7.1.1 The purpose of this provision is to - (a) recognise signs are a legitimate and necessary development in rural, urban, and conservation settings for - - (i) providing advice, direction, and information to the travelling public; - (ii) protecting health and safety of people; - (iii) identifying the name, nature, purpose, or occupation of a building, area, or place; and - (iv) reasonable promotion of an activity, brand, event, idea, product, or service; - (b) manage the likely impact of a sign for - - (i) function of control, navigation, safety and directional signs; - (ii) character of rural, urban, and conservation settings; and - (iii) convenience and safety of people and property